axonops/documentation/docs/operations/cassandra/restore/restore-different-cluster.md

 > NOTE: This facility is only available for backups created using AxonOps Agent version 1.0.58 or later

-AxonOps Agent from version 1.0.58 onwards includes a command-line tool which can be used to restore a backup created by AxonOps from remote storage (e.g. S3, GCS).
+AxonOps Agent version 1.0.58 and later includes a command-line tool which can be used to restore a backup created by AxonOps from remote storage (e.g. S3, GCS).
 This tool connects directly to your remote storage and does not require an AxonOps server or an active AxonOps Cloud account in order to function.